 On the menu of kimchi jjigae restaurants, you’ll spot a Subway-style list of add-ons.
-Buy some mandu (만두), packaged ramen, pork slices, and more to toss into your soup.
+Buy some mandu (만두), packaged ramen, pork slices, and more to add to your soup.

-The soup originated during the Goryeo Dynasty (918-1392).
-The recipe called for a hearty broth with slices of meat, noodles, onions, and scallions.
-Cooks added zesty spices to wake the recently dead.
+Originating from the Goryeo Dynasty (918-1392), the ancient recipe called for a hearty broth with meat slices, noodles, onions, scallions, and zesty spices that’ll wake the recently dead.

-Today, recipes vary.
+Today’s recipes vary.
 If you’re in Seoul, expect a thick soup cooked with ox bones and coagulated blood.
-Near the coast, some cooks prepare haejang-guk with noodles, cold broth, squid, and other sea monsters.
+Near the coast, cooks prepare haejang-guk with noodles, cold broth, squid, and other sea monsters.

-Bibimbap translates to ‘mixed rice.’
+Bibimbap (비빔밥; /bē-bēm-bap/) translates to “mixed rice.”’
 It’s often served in a sizzling stone bowl.
 (Don’t touch!)

-Every Asian country and Asian inspired restaurant in the west has a fried rice dish.
-Bokkeum-bap (볶음밥) is Korea’s version.
+Every Asian country and Asian inspired restaurant in the West offers a fried rice dish.
+Bokkeum-bap (볶음밥; /bōk-eum-bap/) is Korea’s version.

 How’s it made?
-Easy.
 Get a pan.
 Drop in some rice.
 Pour sesame oil.
 Check the fridge.
-Whatever’s in there, toss it in and fry it up.
+Whatever’s in there, toss it in.
+Fry it up.

 Bokkeum-bap is the do everything tool in Korea.
 Parents stir up leftovers with it.
 Dak-galbi (닭갈비) restaurants drop rice into your finished pot to mop up the extra juices.

-Your first impression might remind you of mom refrigerated leftovers.
-But, I’ll bet a few icy bowls of buckwheat noodles in the scorching summer will override that memory.
+Your first impression might remind you of your mom’s refrigerated leftovers.
+But a few icy bowls of hearty buckwheat noodles in the scorching summer will rewrite that memory.

 Many bowls of naengmyeon have a hard-boiled egg anchored in the depths of the meaty broth.